Dupont named France captain for November Tests - RFI

 Dupont, 24, is considered one of the world's leading players and stands in for Ollivon, who is out until next year with a serious knee injury.

-The half-back, who has made 32 Test appearances since his debut in 2017, pipped domestic team-mate and childhood friend Anthony Jelonch, Toulouse captain Julien Marchand as well as Racing 92 centre Gael Fickou and La Rochelle's No. 8 Gregory Alldritt to the role.
+The half-back pipped domestic team-mate and childhood friend Anthony Jelonch, Toulouse captain Julien Marchand as well as Racing 92 centre Gael Fickou and La Rochelle's No. 8 Gregory Alldritt to the role.

+"He puts himself between the forwards and the backs, it's he who makes that link," former France scrum-half Dimitri Yachvili told AFP.

+"The captaincy demands that you make the link between all the players so it's quite logical and normal," he added.

+"This guy is on another level!
+No one is near him," Smith said on Twitter.

+"He's the point of difference for both his club and country," he added.

-Les Bleus host Argentina on November 6, Georgia eight days later and New Zealand on November 20 over the coming four weeks.
+Les Bleus host Argentina on November 6, Georgia eight days later and the All Blacks, which will also be the 2023 Rugby World Cup's opening fixture, on November 20 over the coming four weeks.

+New Zealand-born Vakatawa left the field with half an hour remaining of his club's loss to Montpellier on Saturday.

+His absence could open the door for head coach Fabien Galthie to start Matthieu Jalibert at fly-half and regular stand-off Romain Ntamack in midfield with Fickou wearing the No. 13 shirt.

-Earlier, Toulouse tight-head prop Dorian Aldegheri replaced La Rochelle's Uini Atonio in the squad.
+Earlier in the day, Toulouse tight-head prop Dorian Aldegheri took the place of La Rochelle's Uini Atonio.

 Aldegheri, 28, will compete with Lyon's Demba Bamba and Castres' Wilfrid Hounkpatin for a starting berth.